 The Festival takes place over a long weekend every March in the historic Island Hall, Alderney's seat of government, built in 1763.
 We keep audiences small to create an intimate and friendly feel to this 'salon' style gathering of historians, biographers, novelists, and fans of historical literature.

 In the Festival, history is explored through factual and fiction writing: biographies, thrillers and crime stories, the fantastical and the supernatural, romance, adventure, warfare and political analysis, and even poetry.
 We ask our guest authors to throw new light on old events and reinterpret them anew to make history relevant in the present time.

 In 2017, we inaugurated a special speaker slot - the Festival's Debut Novelist - inviting a new author who we believe is one to watch for the future.
 We select our Debut Novelist - historian or fiction author - based on the book's combined criteria of: readability & quality of the language, comprehensibility of the research, and the ability to bring that period to life.

 The Alderney Literary Festival would not be possible without the continuing generous financial support of The States of Alderney and The Guernsey Arts Commission, and our individual Events sponsors.
-Although the 2020 Festival has had to be cancelled, we would like to acknowledge the generosity of our Sponsors:

 The 2020 Alderney Literary Festival Books